postwait/node-amqp/README.md

 the path entirely empty indicates that the vhost `/`, as above, should be used (it could also be supplied as the path `/%2f`).

+The `heartbeat` setting sets the heartbeat interval (in seconds) for the connection.
+There is no default for this option meaning no heartbeating is taking place.

 This URL is supplied as the field `url` in the options; for example

 ```javascript